 However, many patients are appropriate for early mobilization, and there are few negative side effects to early mobilization in the ICU and in the acute care units.
 Therefore, it is of high priority to see these patients as soon as possible to work to reduce the risk of decline and increase their functional status.

 How do you incorporate early mobilization in your treatments?
-Please share in the comments below.
+Please share any tips in the comments below.

 Want to learn more about OT in acute care?Buy The E-book